 Pat is a member of the Institute of Corporate Directors and an alumna of the ICD Governance Essentials Program for Directors of Not for Profit Organizations.
 She is also a graduate of the Foundation Program in Management for Women at Simon Fraser University, and a past participant in the Governor General’s Canadian Study Conference and Leadership Vancouver programs.

-Lisa May is a seasoned Communications Consultant with 30 years of experience developing strategic communication materials for non-profit, public and private sector clients and First Nations agencies.
+Lisa May is a seasoned Communications Consultant with more than 30 years of experience developing strategic communication materials for non-profit, public and private sector clients and First Nations agencies.
 Her specialty is researching and synthesizing complex information in accessible forms to create meaning for audiences.
 Her areas of expertise include health care, health research, health system improvement, affordable housing, and capacity building within Indigenous communities and organizations.

 Lisa provides strategic communications support and collaborates with clients to tailor communication plans and materials.
 She has extensive experience liaising with project leaders, conducting stakeholder interviews, sourcing and reviewing data, analyzing findings, writing and editing content, and overseeing design and production processes.
 She produces website copy, e-newsletters, planning, conference and annual reports, briefing notes, news releases, manuals and more.